 - oily fish and lean protein

 Complex carbohydrates can provide slow-burning energy throughout the day.
-A person can try moderate portions of foods such as brown rice, quinoa, oats, or sweet potatoes.
+A person can include moderate portions of foods such as brown rice, quinoa, oats, or sweet potatoes.

 Adequate water intake is essential for the body to function.
 A person can tell if they are drinking enough water by the color of their urine, which should be the color of pale straw.